 180E.
 Off Dock Road, Mostyn, Holywell, Flintshire Situated on land owned by the Port of Mostyn are two 25 ft (8 m) Stanton 6 concrete columns with top-entry 'B'-type brackets.
-One of the brackets has been adapted to accommodate a side-entry Thorn Alpha 1 lantern (which, nowadays, has a broken 'Opticell' unit and no lamp), while the other supports a mystery lantern that may be an ELECO Goldenray Mk III (or Crompton Corona II).
+One of the brackets has been adapted to accommodate a side-entry Thorn Alpha 1 lantern (which, nowadays, has a broken 'Opticell' unit and no lamp), while the other supports a mystery lantern that may be a gear-in-head ELECO Goldenray Mk III (or Crompton Corona II), which was known as the Goldenray Mk VI.
 If still in use, both lanterns would run a single 90 Watt SOX lamp, although the mystery lantern would be old enough to have run a 140 Watt SO/H / SOI/H lamp originally, followed by a 100 Watt SOX lamp as the technology evolved.

 The column supporting the suspected Goldenray Mk III is seen from the A548 Coast Road.